 After raising money through sponsorships, the leftover profits will be split between Project 1590 and the local FFA groups.
 A win for everyone.

 What IS the Key to success?

-First and foremost, the most important aspect of a successful event such as From the Ground Up is having a committed and supportive local community.
+Foremost, the most important aspect of a successful event, such as From the Ground Up is having a committed and supportive local community.
 I also have to acknowledge how well our committee works together.
 Everyone has their own niche “expertise.”
 None of us can be all things for an event like this.

 Why do I do this?

 One reason I get excited about events like this is because of Logan.
 I do this for all the Logans out there.
 Logan is a little boy that was present during the entire day from setup to sundown.
 I did not know Logan until the day of the event.
 His energetic and enthusiastic personality is contagious.
 He is sooooo excited about farming!
 He unabashedly beams agriculture.